prateekksrivastava/prateekksrivastava/README.md

 - 👋 Hi, I’m Prateek Srivastava
-- 👀 I’m interested in Full stack Web development
+- 👀 I’m interested in Full stack Web development technologies.
 - 🌱 I’m learning new tech stacks
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...

 <!---
 prateekksrivastava/prateekksrivastava is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.